 \section{Background}

-\textbf{Generative Model}: In generative models as shown in Figure ~\ref{fig0}, the class of variatonal autoencoders (VAEs) are popular for efficient approximate inference and learning~\cite{Kingma14}.
+\textbf{Generative Model}: In generative models as shown in Fig.~\ref{fig:generative_model}, the class of VAEs are popular for efficient approximate inference and learning~\citep{Kingma14}.
 VAE approximates intractable posterior distributions over latent representations that are parameterized by a deep neural network, which maps observations to a distribution over latent variables.

 For non-sequential data, VAE has become one of the most popular approaches for efficiently recovering complex multimodal distributions.
-Recently, VAE has been extended to dynamic systems~\cite{Archer15}.
+Recently, VAE has been extended to dynamic systems~\citep{Archer15}.
 Briefly, VAE provides a mapping from the observations to a distribution on their latent representation.
 The resulting simpler latent subspace can be used to describe the underlying complex system.
-Mathematically, let $\mathbf{x}\in \mathcal{R}^d$ denote a $d$-dimensional observation and $\mathbf{z}\in \mathcal{R}^K$ denote a vector of \textit{latent random variables} of fixed dimension $K$ with $K < d$.
+Mathematically, let $\mathbf{x}\in \mathcal{R}^d$ denote a $d$-dimensional observation and $\mathbf{z}\in \mathcal{R}^k$ denote a vector of latent random variables of fixed dimension $k$ with $k < d$.
 The generative process of VAE can be represented as:

-where $I$ is the identify matrix, $D$ is a $d\times d$ diagonal matrix whose diagonals are the marginal variances of each component of $\mathbf{x}$, $\boldsymbol{\mu}_\mathbf{x}$ is the mean of the Gaussian likelihood and is produced by a neural network with parameters $\theta$ taking $\mathbf{z}$ as an input.
-The joint distribution is then defined as:
+where $I$ is the identity matrix, $D$ is a $d\times d$ diagonal matrix whose diagonals are the marginal variances of each component of $\mathbf{x}$, and $\boldsymbol{\mu}_\mathbf{x}$ is the mean of the Gaussian likelihood which is produced by a neural network with parameters $\theta$ taking $\mathbf{z}$ as an input.
+Then the joint distribution is defined as: